 - Breach of contract

 - Insurance coverage disputes

 - Fair Debt Collection Practices Act

-- In September 2016, Ms. Medley obtained summary judgment on behalf of a large life insurance company, in an action for long-term disability benefits governed by ERISA.
+- Ms. Medley has obtained summary judgment in various U.S. District Courts on behalf of a large life insurance company, in numerous actions involving claims for long-term disability benefits governed by ERISA.

 - In March 2013, Ms. Medley obtained summary judgment on behalf of a messenger company in a religious discrimination action brought under New York State and local discrimination laws by a plaintiff who alleged that the messenger company had failed to accommodate his religious practices.
 In April 2015, the New York Supreme Court, Appellate Division, First Department, affirmed the trial court’s decision to dismiss the suit.

 - In February 2013, the Supreme Court of the State of New York, New York County, dismissed on summary judgment a complaint brought by an individual whose $35 million deduction for tax shelter losses was disallowed and who sought reimbursement of more the $5 million in Internal Revenue Service ("IRS") penalties, interest on unpaid income tax, and investment losses against an Epstein Becker Green client, a trust company.
 Salt Aire Trading LLC v.
 Enterprise Bank and Trust Corp., S.Ct., N.Y.
 Co.
 Index No. 603798/07 (2/25/13).